dguo/dannyguo.com/content/blog/automating-turbotax-data-entry-with-puppeteer.md

 })();
 ```

+## Logging in

-The first step was to handle the log in page.
+The first step in the TurboTax workflow was logging in.

 ![TurboTax login page](https://i.imgur.com/leJ1KaV.png)